Murder of Philippine Le Noir de Carlan

-On 21 September 2024, the body of 19-year-old French woman Philippine Le Noir de Carlan (born 10 October 2004), was discovered in the Bois de Boulogne in Paris.
-The prime suspect was arrested in Switzerland on 24 September.
-As he is in the country illegally, he is being extradited for possible indictment for rape followed by murder.
+On 21 September 2024, the body of 19-year-old French woman Philippine Le Noir de Carlan (born 10 October 2004), was discovered in the Bois de Boulogne in Paris.The prime suspect, Taha Oualidat, was arrested in Switzerland on 24 September.As he is in the country illegally, he is being extradited for possible indictment for rape followed by murder.

-The case has sparked numerous media and political reactions within France, particularly with questions raised about the monitoring of people convicted of rape, the removal of people subject to an OQTF, the legal criteria allowing the judge to extend the administrative detention of an illegal immigrant and the "double penalty".
+The case has sparked numerous media and political reactions within France, particularly with questions raised about the monitoring of people convicted of rape, the removal of people subject to an OQTF, the legal criteria allowing the judge to extend the administrative detention of an illegal immigrant and the issue of "double penalty", that is, sentencing someone to be deported to their country of origin in addition to the penal sanctions.

 Background

 Philippine Le Noir de Carlan was born in Clamart on 10 October 2004 to a Catholic family of six children.
 The Le Noir de Carlan family belongs to the surviving French nobility of the Ancien Régime.
 The family originally hails from Brittany (Côtes-d'Armor) and was established as noble in 1669.

 Philippine's mother is a mathematics teacher and her father is a physicist for the French Alternative Energies and Atomic Energy Commission.

 Philippine attended a private Catholic high school before starting a degree in economics and financial engineering at Paris Dauphine University.
 She was a scout leader and had been involved in the Scouts and Guides of France movement since childhood.
 A Catholic, she regularly attended the church of Saint-Pierre-du-Lac in Montigny-le-Bretonneux.
 By 2024, she lived in the 16th arrondissement of Paris in an apartment on Boulevard Lannes next to her university and regularly travelled home to her family in Montigny-le-Bretonneux.